-Sour cream enchiladas or tortilla casseroles are creamy deliciousness!
-They’ve been popular for a long time and are made in many ways, some using canned soups.
+Sour cream enchiladas or tortilla casseroles have been popular for a long time and are made in many ways, some using canned soups.
 For an enchiladas version you can roll up the meat mixture inside corn or flour tortillas and pour a sour cream sauce over top, or to make it simpler, do the tortilla version which is layering the tortillas, meat and cream like you do for a lasagne.
 Add some chopped tomatoes and you will have a King Ranch Chicken Casserole without the canned soups.
 Any way you do it, it comes out great.

 I found a recipe years ago in a magazine with green chili salsa instead chopped green chilis, and with this colorful corn and peppers topping.
 I had thought it was a little dry and added chicken velouté sauce to the original sour cream layer.